Getting Started With Graphs

 A similar situation applies to phase unwrapping.
 When phase is unwrapped, you get a continuous trace of phase vs. frequency.
 When not unwrapped, the phase vs. frequency has a "sawtooth" appearance, with discontinuities at ±180 degrees.
 If you pick Choose for each trace, you'll need to go to the Trace Properties property sheet to individually specify how you want each trace's phase vs. frequency plot to appear.

 Target curves that you specify (elsewhere in MSO) can be displayed on MSO graphs.
 The Target Curve Display option relates to how these curves appear on graphs.
 For instance, if your target curve text file shows +6 dB at 20 Hz and 0 dB at 200 Hz, Normalize to 0 dB will show the curve as-is.
 The Optimization Options property sheet (not yet discussed) in most cases requires you to specify a reference level, which is the SPL value that MSO tries to force your response to match during optimization.
+Please note that the reference level in MSO has nothing whatsoever to do with AVR reference levels.
 When Shift to reference level is specified, and a reference level of, say, 80 dB is specified, the above target curve would show 80 dB at 200 Hz and 86 dB at 20 Hz.
 This has the advantage of allowing you to see the MLP response being forced to the target curve as an optimization is run.

 We won't be doing any optimization in the Getting Started Guide, as this guide is mainly for familiarizing you with MSO.
 We'll keep the options shown above as-is.